sheldonldev/vim_config/README.md

 # nvim_config

-- If you just want to use vim without any plugin, the only thing need to do is:
+- If you want to use vim without any plugin:

 ```bash
 cd ~ && curl -fLo ".vimrc" https://raw.githubusercontent.com/sheldonldev/nvim_config/main/.vimrc